Our top pick for

 Find out more about how you can short Global Blood Therapeutics stock.

 We're not expecting Global Blood Therapeutics to pay a dividend over the next 12 months.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Global Blood Therapeutics's is 1.7358.
-This would suggest that Global Blood Therapeutics's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Global Blood Therapeutics's is 1.1211.
+This would suggest that Global Blood Therapeutics's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Global Blood Therapeutics, Inc., a clinical-stage biopharmaceutical company, engages in the discovery, development, and delivery of treatments for underserved patient communities.
 It is developing its lead product candidate, Oxbryta (voxelotor) tablets, an oral, once-daily therapy for sickle cell disease (SCD).
 The company is evaluating Oxbryta that has completed Phase III clinical trial in adult and adolescent patients with SCD.
 It is also evaluating the safety and pharmacokinetics of single and multiple doses of Oxbryta in a Phase IIa clinical trial of adolescent and pediatric patients with SCD.
 The company has a license and collaboration agreement with Syros Pharmaceuticals, Inc. to discover, develop, and commercialize therapies for SCD) and beta thalassemia.
 Global Blood Therapeutics, Inc. was founded in 2011 and is headquartered in South San Francisco, California.

 Everything we know about the Achilles Therapeutics plc IPO, plus information on how to buy in.